 An individual is deemed to be eligible for CHC when their primary need is a health need: "the primary health need approach".
-This is determined by consideration of the four key characteristics of need: nature, intensity, complexity and unpredictability - see Section 3.
+This is determined by consideration of the four key characteristics of need: nature, intensity, complexity and unpredictability.

 Reablement